Ready to learn how to use your DSLR camera? Check out our free DSLR photography for beginners PDF.

-How To Use Your DSLR Camera
+How To Use Your DSLR Camera Step by Step

-How to Use Your DSLR Camera – Step 1
+How To Use Your DSLR Camera – Step 1

-It’s the foundation for understanding your camera.
+It’s the foundation for learning photography.

 Every camera utilizes three elements – Shutter Speed, Aperture, and ISO – and balances them to create an “exposure,” or photo.

 Your camera’s ISO setting determines how sensitive your camera’s sensor (the part inside your camera that captures an image) is to light.
 The lower your ISO setting, the less sensitive.
 The higher the setting, the more sensitive.

 The higher you set your ISO, the more light your camera will be able to “gather”.
 A high ISO is useful when shooting in low light and under dark conditions, such as indoors.

 A higher ISO setting has one major drawback.
 The higher you set your ISO, the more “noise” you’ll get in your photos.
 Noise is similar to grain and reduces image quality.
 Use the lowest ISO setting possible to avoid too much digital noise in your images.

 This photo was taken under dark conditions with a high ISO setting: